Italian Sausage Dirty Rice

 Italian Sausage Dirty Rice Recipe by Momma Cuisine

 Dirty Rice is a southern dish, most particularly popular and coming from Cajun and Creole country.
 My version of dirty rice uses Italian sausage, out of it's casing, instead of chopped liver and ground pork.
 Other southern style rice dishes include Jambalaya and Red Beans & Rice, which have similar cooking methods to Dirty Rice.
+This is an Italian sausage recipe that I love!

 "Dirty" in the rice, like many of you may have already assumed comes from it's deep earthy color, that the rice gets from sauteing chopped liver and ground pork.
 Certainly, the traditional ingredients make for the best Dirty Rice recipe, but for those who may be scared of chopped liver, this version of Italian Sausage Dirty Rice may be perfect for you.

 Rice recipes are usually affordable, with the exception of Paella that uses the expensive ingredient, Saffron.
 On it's own, rice can lack in flavor, fun or pizzaz, but when mixed with other ingredients, it can become the stand out on your dinner table!
+For fried rice, try using an air fryer.
+The best air fryers are perfect to make your fried rice dish healthier.

 This recipe is better with day old white rice.
 If you don’t have day old rice, make sure to cool your rice on a cookie sheet, uncovered so that it won’t be starchy.